Product Details

 What data is included?

-SIA provides access to live and historical metadata relating to IP addresses that indicate compromise, are emitting spam, or are dedicated botnet command and control servers.
-These IPs are listed on the Spamhaus extended eXploits Blocklist (eXBL), the extended CSS Blocklist (eCSS), or the extended Botnet Controller List (eBCL).
+Gain access to live and historical metadata relating to IP addresses that indicate compromise, are emitting spam, or are dedicated botnet command and control servers.
+These IPs are listed on the Spamhaus eXploits Dataset (XBL), the CSS Dataset (CSS), or the Botnet Controller List (BCL).

-This dataset on average contains 4 million listings, with up to 75,000 newly observed IPs added every 24 hours.
+This dataset, on average, contains 2 million entries, with 650,000 new detections relating to exploit IPs every 24 hours.